graam-api/graam-api.github.io/pages/configuration/Group.md

 ## Create Group

-Smartcontact allows administrators to create group have many agents.
-This helps the administrator better management the use of Smartcontact.
+Graam allows administrators to create group have many agents.
+This helps the administrator better management the use of Graam.
 Creating a small group will make it easier to manage queues.

 The group list is displayed as follows:
 ![Group](/images/group-list.png)